RBmans/rockband2manualAP/README.md

 **Options:**

 - `exclude_instruments`:
   Array of instruments to exclude.
 Select from ["Bass", "Drums", "Guitar", "Vocals"].
-Only 2 instruments can be excluded without generation failures.
+Only 2 instruments can be excluded without generation failures, unless you start with at *least* 7 songs.
 - `starting_songs`:
   Number of Tier 0 songs to start with.
 Can be any value between 1 and 12 (inclusive).